gered/clj-hl7-fhir/README.md

   (search server-url ...)
 ```

+##### Paged Results

 Larger search results will be [paged](http://hl7.org/implement/standards/fhir/http.html#paging).
 Some helper functions are available to make working with paged search results easier:
 * `fetch-next-page` takes a search result bundle and uses it to get and return the next page of search results.
 If there are no more pages of results, returns nil.
 * `fetch-all` takes a search result bundle, and fetches all pages of search results, and then returns a bundle which contains the full list of match resources.
 * `search-and-fetch` convenience function that is the same as doing: `(fetch-all (search ...))`.
 Takes the same arguments as `search`.

+If you wish, you can specify `:_count max-results` in your call to `search` to specify an
+arbitrary number of results per page.
+As per the FHIR specifications, the server is free to
+return less then this number if it chooses to, but it will never return more then the amount
+you specify here.

 ##### Examples